5. Preprocessing tools¶

 Fetch only names where the cumulative frequency

-percentage up to and including this name was less than
+percentage, up to and including this name, was less

-limit.
-Setting this below 100 excludes RARE names.
+for no limit.
+Setting this below 100 excludes RARE

 --us_forenames_output US_FORENAMES_OUTPUT